-- ✓ Students and Staff members may be made totally aware of pollution caused by use of vehicles. - ✓ The carbon consumption awareness programs on carbon emission at Individual as well as social level will help to avoid air and noise pollution in the campus due to vehicles.
+- ✓ Students and Staff members may be made totally aware of pollutioncaused by use of vehicles. - ✓ The carbon consumption awareness programs on carbon emission atIndividual as well as social level will help to avoid air and noise pollution in the campus due to vehicles.

-5.8 Conclusion and Recommendations
+4.9 Conclusion and Recommendations

-The green and environmental audit assists in the process of testing performance in the environmental arena and is fast becoming an indispensable aid to decision making in a university.
-The energy audit reports assist in the process of attaining an eco friendly approach to the sustainable development of the university.
+The energy audit reports assist in the process of attaining an eco friendlyapproach to the sustainable development of the university.
 Hope that the results presented in the energy auditing report will serve as a guide for educating the university community on the existing environment related practices and resource usage at the university as well as spawn new activities and innovative practices.
-A few recommendations are added to curb the menace of waste management using eco-friendly and scientific techniques.
-This may lead to the prosperous future in context of Green Campus and thus sustainable environment and community development.
+A few recommendations are added to curb the menace of energy management using eco-friendly and scientific techniques.
 It has been shown frequently that the practical suggestions, alternatives, and observations that have resulted from audits have added positive value to the audited organisation.
 An outside view, perspective and opinion often helps staff who have been too close to problems or methods to see the value of alternative approaches.
 A energy audit report is a very powerful and valuable communications tool to use when working with various stakeholders who need to be convinced that things are running smoothly and systems and procedures are coping with natural changes and modifications that occur.